 - 11% increase in click-through rate (CTR)

 Fiat Chrysler Automobiles (FCA), a leading global automotive company with over $100B in annual revenue, manufactures vehicles for the Chrysler, Jeep, Dodge, Ram, and FIAT brands.
-Since it began advertising online with AdWords in 1998, FCA has run search, display, and video ads to introduce consumers to its internationally renowned cars, SUVs, and trucks.
+Since it began advertising online with Google Ads1 in 1998, FCA has run search, display, and video ads to introduce consumers to its internationally renowned cars, SUVs, and trucks.

 After analyzing its website traffic in 2015, the automaker realized that 70% of its users were first-time visitors.
 FCA also discovered that these first-time visitors were 50% less likely than return visitors to complete lead forms and other high-value website interactions.